What is Christian Science Nursing?

 All true care expresses God’s care for man: All true care is God’s manifestation of His love for His children.
 The Foundation for Christian Science Nursing, prepared by The Mother Church, puts it like this: “Since man is the reflection of his Maker and God is Father-Mother—the source of all spiritually inspired care—then the human manifestation of the nursing and mothering concept is (should be) an expression of God’s care,” and “The basis of all true care in Christian Science rests on the fact that God cares for man.”

 In one of his letters Paul wrote, “…our rejoicing is this, the testimony of our conscience, that in simplicity and godly sincerity, not with fleshly wisdom, but by the grace of God, we have had our conversation in the world….”
-From the experience of many nurses, with their thoughtful demonstration of the tender care of divine Love, we have learned some of the dangers about which Paul warns Christians.
-We do not mean that proper nourishment, activity, cleanliness and so on are not related to proper nursing.
+From the experience of many Christian Science nurses, with their thoughtful demonstration of the tender care of divine Love, we have learned some of the dangers about which Paul warns Christians.
+We do not mean that proper nourishment, activity, cleanliness and so on are not related to proper care.
 But we strive to remember that right actions must spring from the understanding of the grace of God and the inspiration He provides every moment of every day.
-Patients come to Fern Lodge because of one or more nursing needs, which may appear to be physical or mental.
+Patients come to Fern Lodge because of one or more physical or mental needs.
 Our duty is to help meet those needs from our understanding of God’s ever-present care and of man’s pure, whole spiritual nature.

 Relationships with others: And every patient will have opportunities to relate with others.
 We welcome family and friends who come to the facility, and we will do all we can to encourage these visits.
 However, every patient will have opportunities for quiet prayer and study, alone and sheltered from distractions.

 We respect each patient’s own inspiration as to how to pray and study.
-Generally, it is not a nurse’s place to note or comment on when, where, or how a patient should do these activities.
-Fern Lodge will provide comfortable, well-lighted places for study and will seek to ensure that schedules and activities do not interfere with patients’ time for communion with God, and the nurses will offer the aid a patient needs.
-A nurse’s assistance may range from just leaving the patient alone to active participation such as reading the Scriptures, Mrs. Eddy’s writings, the Bible Lesson, or helping with research in the various Christian Science publications.
-Fern Lodge also provides for Church services on Sunday and testimony meetings, now held on Thursday, which are conducted by volunteers from local Christian Science churches.
+Generally, it is not a Christian Science nurse’s place to note or comment on when, where, or how a patient should do these activities.
+Fern Lodge will provide comfortable, well-lighted places for study and will seek to ensure that schedules and activities do not interfere with patients’ time for communion with God, and the Christian Science nurses will offer the aid a patient needs.
+A Christian Science nurse’s assistance may range from just leaving the patient alone to active participation such as reading the Scriptures, Mrs. Eddy’s writings, the Bible Lesson, or helping with research in the various Christian Science publications.
+Fern Lodge also provides for Church services on Sunday and testimony meetings, which are conducted by volunteers from local Christian Science churches.
 Patient attendance at these services is encouraged, but not required.
 Fern Lodge also asks each patient to receive daily treatment from a Christian Science practitioner.

 Once again, welcome to Fern Lodge!
 We value your insights, observations, and inspiration regarding the practice of Christian Science nursing and the operation of this nursing facility.